 Shake It Up

 Give the railings a good shake to make sure they are structurally sound.
 Check for cracking around screw and nail holes.
+If you need to replace the railings, you may consider replacing it with Aluminum Deck Railing Systems.

 If you find one, then remove the screw or nail, seal with exterior adhesive and drill a new hole to secure again.